 How to plan your vegan meals for the week

 Now that you’ve learned the basics of well-balanced vegan meals, let’s put them into practice.
-Here’s the step-by-step process I personally follow when planning my family’s vegan meals for the week.
+Here’s a video taking you through the step-by-step process that I personally follow when planning my family’s vegan meals for the week.

 1. Decide how many vegan meals you’ll need

 The first step of an effective vegan meal planner is to figure out how many homemade meals you’ll need for the week.
 This can vary based on your schedule, lifestyle and interest in cooking.

 For example, my family eats mostly at home.
 Both my partner and I like to cook but prefer minimizing the time we spend in the kitchen, especially on weekdays.

 Therefore, we stick to simple weeknight meals that can be cooked quickly, and mostly without a recipe.
 I also often double the dinner’s portions and freeze the leftovers so they can come in handy when neither of us feels like cooking.

 I’m also a fan of quick lunches.
 That’s why you’ll often see leftovers from dinner appearing the next day for lunch.
 I sometimes also make snacks like smoothies in larger batches, so I can enjoy them over two, back-to-back days.